 Once you've finished exploring, head upstairs to The Regency Tea Room for a delicious afternoon tea.

-A truly wonderful experience for all.
+The Jane Austen Centre is a truly wonderful experience for all.

 Book Tickets Online